 Put in place a customer experience platform that enables interacting with consumers and gathering pertinent data that can be incorporated into retail operations and marketing endeavors.

-Ensure that all facets of operations and marketing have a method of exchanging pertinent information so they can quicky respond to changing customer behavior.
+Ensure that all facets of operations and marketing have a method of exchanging pertinent information so they can quickly respond to changing customer behavior.

 And finally, streamline processes and remove hurdles around customer engagement.

 Want to learn more?
-Stay tuned for our forthcoming new eBook, Agility in Retail is Everything: 12 Action Steps to Accelerate Retail Growth.
+Check out our eBook, Agility in Retail is Everything: 12 Action Steps to Accelerate Retail Growth.